What is ellaOne Morning After Pill?

 How does ellaOne work?

-The mechanism of action of ellaOne is not completely known.
+The mechanism of action is not completely known.
 This medication is thought to exert its contraceptive action through activation of progesterone receptors in the body, which in turn prevents egg release from the ovaries (ovulation) and alters the womb lining so the egg cannot be embedded into it.

 How effective is ellaOne?